We all have times when we lack confidence and do not feel good about ourselves.

 One trick is to look at other people who act assertively and copy what they do.

-People with low self-esteem often feel they have to say yes to other people, even when they don't really want to.
+People with low self-esteem often feel they have to say yes to other people, even when they do not really want to.

 The risk is that you become overburdened, resentful, angry and depressed.